Basic Tips on How to Respond to Federal Government Investigations

 Avoid Doing These Things

 One of the things to avoid when responding to an investigation is to simply disregard subpoena requests for corporate, bank records, or emails.
 Oftentimes, the investigator or Assistant US Attorney will request copies of emails, contracts and subcontracts, phone records or bank records.
-You want to comply with these request even if you have to pay the bank extra to find older records.
+You want to comply with these requests even if you have to pay the bank extra to find older records.

 - You are expected to contact banks if necessary or get old phone records to comply